- The XML request

 Warning: Do not blindly trust session IDs that your server receives over the internet.
 You should also validate that endpoints are *.intacct.com domains.

-Use an Intacct SDK
+Use a Sage Intacct SDK

-Instead of writing XML on your own, consider using one of the many libraries and tools available from Intacct and third-parties.
+Instead of writing XML on your own, consider using one of the many libraries and tools available from Sage Intacct and third-parties.
 Much of what is discussed in this guide is built into these, saving time and reducing complexity.

 A transaction is a group of function calls that succeed or fail as a single unit—if one function fails, all previously executed functions within the operation are rolled back.
 This is useful for groups of functions that rely on each other to change information in the database.